 - Veterans Benefits – Veterans who incurred injuries or illnesses while on active military duty may qualify for disability benefits.

 No matter what type of disability benefits you may be eligible to receive, applying for benefits is a complex and often confusing process.
-Having the help of an experienced West Virginia disability benefits attorney can make the difference between receiving the maximum benefits you deserve, and receiving few benefits or even no benefits at all.
+Having the help of an experienced disability benefits attorney can make the difference between receiving the maximum benefits you deserve, and receiving few benefits or even no benefits at all.
 Whether you’re about to file your initial benefits claim, or you’ve already filed a claim that was denied, you can get proven, professional help right away.
 You don’t have to fight for your benefits alone.

 Contact an experienced Social Security disability attorney at the Underwood Law Offices, Inc. today.
 Simply call us at 866-523-0499, or use our convenient online form.
 We can help at any stage of your benefits application, even if you’re already appealing a benefits denial.
 One of our knowledgeable disability benefits lawyers is ready to begin helping you today.